tpetricek/Research.TypeProviders/pldi-2016/edits.md

 Changed.

-> consider replacing reference [8] with the following more complete work:
-> From Dirt to Shovels: Fully Automatic Tool Generation From Ad Hoc Data. (...)
-POPL 2008.

-Replaced.

-> 2.2: The discussion of the open world and the type Element was confusing.
-> I thought an open world would mean that you don't assume that documents only have
-> heading, p, and image tags but also allow them to have other tags.

-This was not clear - `Element` can represent other tags.
-Added a brief note to clarify this.

 > The choice of representing the "disjoint union" (...)
 Another choice, for
 > example, would be to have a class for each of them, and make all of those
 > classes be subclasses of a top Element class.

 Added a note that this might be preferred in OO languages (Although the nice '.' discoverability would be lost.)

 > 2.3: It would be useful to show the shape you would infer for the example here.